xiduzo/figma-hardware-connect-with-companion/README.md

 In this plugin we make the distinction between two types of topics:

-1. `set variable topic`: This topic is used to send data from Figma to your hardware device.
+1. `set variable topic` -- This topic is used to send data from Figma to your hardware device.
-1. `get variable topic`: This topic is used to receive data from your hardware device in Figma.
+1. `get variable topic` -- This topic is used to receive data from your hardware device in Figma.

 ## Sending data